mwaskom/lyman/doc/index.rst

       <div class="col-md-8">

 Lyman is a platform for analyzing neuroimaging (primarily MRI) data using Python.
-It offers a command-line based interface to a set of `Nipype
+It comprises a command-line interface to a set of `Nipype
 <http://nipype.readthedocs.io>`_ data processing workflows and a library of
 classes and functions for signal processing, model fitting, visualization and other tasks.